markongithub/gtfstk/README.rst

 .. image:: https://travis-ci.org/araichev/gtfstk.svg?branch=master
     :target: https://travis-ci.org/araichev/gtfstk

-GTFSTK is a Python 3.4+ tool kit for analyzing `General Transit Feed Specification (GTFS) <https://en.wikipedia.org/wiki/GTFS>`_ data in memory without a database.
+GTFSTK is a Python 3.5+ tool kit for analyzing `General Transit Feed Specification (GTFS) <https://en.wikipedia.org/wiki/GTFS>`_ data in memory without a database.
 It uses Pandas and Shapely to do the heavy lifting.

 Installation
 =============
-Create a Python 3.4+ virtual environment and ``pip install gtfstk``.
+Using Pipenv, do ``pipenv install gtfstk``.

 Examples